fectec/ManchesterChallenge/README.md

 #### Real-World Motor Control

 <p align="justify">
 In the hardware phase, the <code>setpoint</code> node ran on a PC and is located in the <code>motor_control_real</code> package.
-The <code>motor</code> node was implemented on an ESP32 microcontroller using microROS.
+The <code>motor</code> node was implemented on an ESP32 microcontroller using micro-ROS.
 This node handled the full control loop.
 Its code can be found in the <code>micro_ROS</code> folder.
 </p>

 <p align="justify">